Santosh-Gupta/SpeedTorch/README.md

 OptimizerFactory( given_optimizer,  total_classes,  embed_dimension, model, variable_name, dtype='float32' , CPUPinn = False)
 ```

-Creates switchers for optimizer variables.
+Creates switchers for optimizer variables using Cupy.
 Switches variables from your full embedding collection and your optimizer batch collection.
 Each variable needs its own switcher.

 Example: